alechenninger/blog/posts/stay_calm_stop_mocking.md

 alternatives.
 We will explore the origins of mocking, why mocking may have become so ubiquitous, a world without mocking, and the system of incentives, practices, and abstractions that evolve as a result.
 Whether you are a casual or devout mock-ist, I encourage you to keep calm, open your mind, and try going without for a while.
 This post will guide you.
-You may be surprised what you find, as I was.
+You may be surprised what you find.

 // Likewise, if you find your projects suffer without mocking, I'd love to hear about it!